llogiq/momo/README.md

 ## Notes on watt

-This new updated version usesi D. Tolnay's [watt] runtime to speed up the compile time, which was negatively affected with proc macro baggage.
+This new updated version uses D. Tolnay's [watt] runtime to speed up the compile time, which was negatively affected with proc macro baggage.